 User & Use Cases

-Dashboards and interactive analytics applications are Dundas’ predominant use case, which aligns with the vendor’s origins as a provider of solutions to build tailor-made dashboards.
-Beyond these two applications, both reporting and data analysis are a continuous use case for most customers.
-Advanced analytics can be expected to be used more often in the future, as reported by 57 percent of users.
+Dashboards and interactive analytics applications are Dundas’ predominant use case, which aligns with the vendor’s origins as a specialist for interactive dashboard provision.
+Consequently, 100 percent of business users consume these dashboards and reports, which are often created by dedicated developers.
+Both reporting and data analysis are a continuous use case for most customers, while advanced analytics capabilities are less frequently used.

-The product’s prime audience consists of mid-sized companies (47 percent).
-We also see increasing traction among large organizations (23 percent), which are often addressed via a strong OEM channel.
-With strengths in operational dashboards and embedded solutions, we expect Dundas to continue serving companies of all sizes with its analytics and BI platform.
+The product’s prime audience consists of mid-sized companies (41 percent).
+We also see significant traction among large organizations (28 percent).
+With strengths in operational dashboards and embedded solutions, we expect Dundas to continue serving companies of all sizes with its BI and analytics platform.

 Current vs. planned use